vale-cocoa/Graph/README.md

 That is cause each adjacency in the given graph has to be mapped to a *flow edge* instance in the resulting *flow network*.
 It will also take additional memory in the order of O(*E*) —where *E* is the count of edges in the given weighted graph— that is cause a new adjacency list to store the *flow edges* is needed.
 When given a weighted graph of kind `.undirected` it will be treated as an edge weighted directed graph: that is each one of its *undirected* edges is considered as if it were 2 *directed* edges.
+**The initializer will throw an error in case an edge with a negative weight value were found in the given weighted graph**.
+That is a *flow-network* cannot contain *flow edges* with negative *capacity*.

 The resulting `FlowNetwork` instance can then be queried with the following requests:
 * `maxFlow`: lazy instance variable that is an optional weight value representing the *max-flow* in the queried *flow network* between vertices `s` and `t`.
 This value is `nil` when `s` and `t` are the same vertex in the *flow network*.
 It is `.zero` when `s` and `t` aren't connected in the *flow network*.